vector-gru/vector-gru/README.md

 - 👀 I’m interested in computers and robotics
 - 🌱 I’m currently developing in Java, Dart, Flutter, Android and iOS App Development
 - ✨ I'm also into DevOps and actively building my skills to become a full time DevOps Engineer
+- 💻 I'm into UI design with figma
-- 💞️ I’m looking to collaborate on Java and Flutter projects
+- 💞️ I’m looking to collaborate on Java, Flutter and figma projects
 - 📫 How to reach me on Facebook- Vector Gru, email- popelouis1@outlook.com, threads- @vector_gru1

 <!---